LowellObservatory/LowellCollections/Notes.md

 ## Notes on Collections

-This file is a place to collect ideas and examples of other museum collections websites along with information about web and database system they are using.
+This file is a place to collect ideas and examples of other museum collections websites along with information about web and database systems they are using.

 1. [Science Museum Digital Lab (UK)](https://lab.sciencemuseum.org.uk/exploring-museum-collections-online-some-background-reading-da5a332fa2f8)
 2. [What Do the Best Museum Websites All Do?](https://blog.cogapp.com/what-do-the-best-museum-websites-all-do-8d6727504605)